Add-ins for Outlook Mobile

 Add-ins now work on Outlook Mobile, using the same APIs available for other Outlook endpoints.
 If you've built an add-in for Outlook already, it's easy to get it working on Outlook Mobile.

-Outlook Mobile Add-ins are supported on all Office 365 Commercial accounts, and support is rolling out to Outlook.com accounts.
+Outlook Mobile Add-ins are supported on all Office 365 Commercial accounts, Outlook.com accounts, and support is coming soon to Gmail accounts.

 An example taskpane in Outlook for iOS